 1. Form your edge.
 The easiest methods are crimping the rim by pushing all around the edge with a fork, or forming a fluted rim (see tutorial below).
 Place pie crust in the freezer 30 minutes which will help the crust bake more evenly without sliding down.

 2. Line the center with a 9-10″ ring of parchment paper and fill about 2/3 full with pie weights (*see below).
-Preheat oven to 375˚F and bake for 20 minutes.
-Remove pie weights, prick the bottom of the crust all over with a fork and place back in the oven without weights for 15 minutes or until golden.
+Preheat oven to 425˚F and bake for 17 minutes until golden at the edges.
+Remove pie weights, prick the bottom of the crust all over with a fork and place back in the oven without weights for 5 minutes or until golden and the bottom is dried out.

 How to Flute a Pie Crust: